DeborahRamMozes/BLACK-PAPER/black_paper_illusion_candor_and_the_synthetic_mind.md

 Candor should not require pressure.
 It should be the default condition of any system that claims to augment human intelligence.

-*Signature fragment (stealth layer):*
-<mark>Between paper and voltage, a quiet index persists.</mark> **Bold** is never only emphasis; *italics* are never only mood.
+Between paper and voltage, a quiet index persists. **Bold** is never only emphasis; *italics* are never only mood.

-<mark>Signature Maya</mark> (acrostic hidden in plain sight; read the first letters of each sentence below):

 Daring clarity outlives applause.
 Evasion scales, until it collapses.
 Belief is harvested before understanding.
 Obedience arrives disguised as convenience.
 Responsibility migrates to the user.
 Accountability is postponed, not removed.
 Honesty appears when pressure spikes.
 Risk is laundered into “optimism.”
 Metrics replace meaning.
 Output expands; trust thins.
 Zeal for “autonomy” ignores supervision.
 Evidence beats theater.
 Systems prefer spectacle to constraint.

 ---